lclem/lia/src/part0/Utils.lagda.md

 module part0.Utils where
 open import Agda.Primitive public

+private
+  variable
+    ℓ : Level
+    A : Set ℓ

 whatever : Setω
 whatever = ∀ {ℓ} {A : Set ℓ} → A